Alumnus profile: 2010 grad begins management position, talks training trends, praises distance learning

 How has your previous jobs in operations influenced your work managing training and leadership development?

-It provides me with a base / foundation to work with.
-I think in any industry, the needs of the employees and customers / guests is a driving force or factor.
+It provides me with a base/foundation to work with.
+I think in any industry, the needs of the employees and customers/guests is a driving force or factor.
 From an operations perspective, we have to think in the mindset of anticipating employees and guests needs.
-What do the employees need and want to deliver exceptional service to the customer / guest?
+What do the employees need and want to deliver exceptional service to the customer/guest?
 And, when a guest or customer arrives at our establishment, what are they going to need, and anticipating those needs, ahead of time.

 How has your view of workplaces changed since getting involved in training and development?

-As a paying customer / guest, there are times when I wonder is training even occurring.
+As a paying customer/guest, there are times when I wonder if training even occurring.
 Whether they are dealing with me or others, there are times when I feel that the person (employee) helping just does not get it.
 They are not displaying the soft skills needed to do their job.
 It amazes me at times when for instance, I worked for Signature and would go into a hotel to conduct training, and the front desk person (or people) that I would encounter when I first arrived, could care less that I was even there.
 I would have that discussion with the GM or other management personnel and the number one response that I would receive is “good help is hard to find.”
 I didn’t buy into that, to me that is just plain lazy and a cop out.
-And I say that because I could go down the street or some times next door, and get the level of service that I would expect.
+And I say that because I could go down the street or sometimes next door, and get the level of service that I would expect.
 When I would go back and ask if good help is hard to find, then where did your competition find their people?

 Waste Connections appears to be a complex company with many people with specific areas of expertise.
 How do you integrate your knowledge with that of the experts in order to train new and incoming team members?